aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: The weather cannot completely contradict the season and climate.
 For example, the spell cannot cause a snowstorm on a summer's day where snowstorms do not, as a rule, occur in summer.

-**Upcast**: The for every extra MP die above 1, the spell lasts for an extra 6 minutes or increases in radius by 5ft.
+**Upcast**: For every extra MP die above 1, the spell lasts for an extra 6 minutes or increases in radius by 5ft.

 ___
 ### Sense Spell